What constitutes an empty home?

 Introduction to managing agencies.

-Help with financial assistance depending on circumstances / grants when available.
+Help with financial assistance where available and depending on circumstances.

-Serving repair and improvement notices under Environmental Health, Planning & Building legislation.
+Serving Notices under Housing, Environmental Health, Planning & Building legislation.

 Empty Dwelling Management Orders.